arc-l/arc-l.github.io/research.md

 ## Selected Recent Research

-This page was last updated in 2021.
+This page was last updated in 2021; we are falling behind in keeping it updated as we are making rapid progress in a few areas.
 Please check our publications page for recent research.

 ### Running Buffer Minimization